yokeTH/gofiber-scalar/README.md

 #### Path based reverse proxy

-Assuming `/api` is your reverse path, please include the following headers:
+Assuming `/api` is your reverse path, the configuration will use the following order to determine the path:

-- `X-Forwarded-Prefix`
+1. `X-Forwarded-Prefix`
-- `X-Forwarded-Path`
+2. `X-Forwarded-Path`
+3. `BasePath` (fallback if the headers are not set)

-If you are unable to configure headers, you can alternatively use the `BasePath` setting.
-However, note that this may not work correctly in a localhost environment.
-You could implement it like this:
+If you cannot configure the headers, you can use `BasePath` as a fallback.
+Note that this may break in a localhost environment.
+Example implementation:

 ```go
 cfg = scalar.Config{}